mmann1123/pyGIS/_sources/docs/c_vectors.md

 ```
 ---

-# Spatial Vector Data using GeoPandas
+# Working with Spatial Vector Data using GeoPandas

 Previously, we explored the fundamentals of spatial data structures [here](c_features.md).
 Now, we will delve deeper into the manipulation of spatial vector data, using the GeoPandas library.
 GeoPandas serves as an essential tool for working with geospatial data in Python, seamlessly blending the data manipulation capabilities of pandas with the geometric data analysis power of shapely.
 As a result, GeoPandas provides a high-level interface for intricate geospatial operations, effectively bypassing the need for a specialized spatial database like PostGIS.